The 3 horizons in lean innovation portfolio management

 Next, we'll use a breakdown resulting from Design Thinking:

-Define: Initiatives in this field are not much more than an idea, at most a concept.
+Defines: Initiatives in this field are not much more than an idea, at most a concept.

 Design: Initiatives in this field are still on the drawing board, a business model is being developed, and the first tests start in this phase.